Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Methods

 \subsection{Algorithm stability with deterministic forces}

-We test the robustness of the three different algorithms (PIMPC, PILE and PIOUD) detailed in Sec.~\ref{quant} and \ref{quant_best} by performing PILD simulations on the Zundel ion with almost exact deterministic forces which are simply computed by finite differences of the CCSD(T) PES provided by Huang and coworkers\cite{huang}.
-Since our only aim here is to test the different integration schemes, the number of MD iterations $N_{iter} = 100000$ is quite small to visit the entire phase space but sufficient to identify some possible weakness of the propagators.
-We recall that PIMPC denotes the propagator corresponding to the Eq.~(\ref{eqdyn2}) since positions and velocities evolve jointly, whereas the PIOUD integrator corresponds to Eq.~(\ref{secondalgo}), in which we separate the physical from the fictitious vibration modes of the system.
+We test the robustness of the PIOUD algorithm detailed in Sec.~\ref{quant_best} by comparing it with PILE.
+We perform PILD simulations on the Zundel ion with almost exact deterministic forces which are simply computed by finite differences of the CCSD(T) PES provided by Huang and coworkers\cite{huang}.
+Since our only aim here is to test the different integration schemes, the number of MD iterations $N_\textrm{iter} = 100000$ is quite small to visit the entire phase space but sufficient to identify some possible weakness of the propagators.